MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

 ---
 # Setting the Report Layout

+> **APPLIES TO:** Business Central online, Business Central on-premises 2022 release wave 1 (V20.0) and later.
+If you're using an earlier version, see []()

 A report layout determines the look of a report.
-It controls which data fields of a report dataset appear on the report and how they are arranged, text style, images, and more.
-A report can have more than one layout, which you can then switch among as needed.
+It controls which data fields of a report dataset appear, how they're arranged, styled, and more.
+A report may have more than one layout, which you can then switch among as needed.
 When there are multiple companies in the application, the layouts are set on a per-company basis.
 So the same report in one company can have a different layout in another company.

 There are two ways to set which layout a report uses.
 One way is from the **Report Layout Selection** page, the other way is from the **Report Layouts** page.
-Each page has advantages over the other:
+Each page has advantage, for instance:

-- The **Report Layout Selection** page displays a lists of all reports.
-The advantage of this page is it indicates what current layout is.
-It also let's you set layouts used for different companies, without having to switch the company you're working with.
+- The **Report Layout Selection** page displays a list of all reports.

+  The advantage of this page is that it indicates what current layout is.
+It also lets you set layouts for reports in different companies, without having to switch the company you're working with.

 - The **Report Layouts** page displays all available layouts for each report in the current company.

   By listing all layouts, it's easy to find a specific layout by sorting or filtering the list.
-Once you find the layout you want, you can set it for a report with a single click.
+Once you find the layout you want, you can set it for a report with a single selection.

+  > [!NOTE]
+  > You can't use the **Report Layouts** page for Word and RDLC layouts that were created by using the legacy **Custom Layouts** feature.
+In fact, you want even see these custom layouts listed on the **Report Layouts** page page.
+For these layouts, you can only set them by using **Report Layout Selection** page.

 ## Set the layout from Report Layout Selection page